 Same Plot, Different Movies?

 SCREAM 2 brings an eerily similar plot that we see in Halloween.
 Throughout the Halloween franchise, Michael Myers is after his sister, Jamie Lee Curtis.
-He spends countless movies trying to kill her, but never can.
-Even in the most recent installment from last year (2018), he still doesn’t get the chance to kill her.
+He has spent countless movies trying to kill her, but never can.
+Even in the most recent installment from last year (2018), he still didn’t get the chance to kill her.
 It is like the character is off-limits.
 Other characters around her are susceptible to being killed, but not Jamie Lee Curtis.
 SCREAM 2 took a very similar route.

 The Ghostface murderer is after Sidney and wants to kill Sidney, no matter who takes on the mantle of the serial killer, they want to kill Sidney.
 However, Sidney is the only one who doesn’t ever get murdered.
 She becomes very close to being murdered, but it is like she is… off-limits.
 Everyone around her can be murdered, and are, but not Sidney.
 This trope isn’t bad.
 But going into the second film of the franchise makes it a bit cookie-cutter.